shazChaudhry/Riversafe_tech_test/README.md

 6. **For  extra points write some tests using the test framework of choice (serverspec, testinfra, etc) or even simple bash/python scripts to run tests of your choice to confirm/deny that the deployment has worked**

 ## The solution
-The assumption is that this solution is being re-created on a Windows 10 pro machine as only Windows was available for testing.
-The test machine had 12GB RAM available.
+The assumption is that this solution is being re-created on a Windows 10 pro machine.
+At the time of writing this only a Windows machine was available for the dev work.
+The dev machine had 12GB RAM available.

 ### Prerequisites
 - The user has admin privileges on the machine